 Omelets are a great option for any meal and guess what, they freeze and reheat extremely well.
 Life gets hectic and we’re always on the lookout for options that can simplify life in any way.

-If you haven’t looked into freezing meals ahead of time to have simple things to pull out when you need a quick fix, you are sure missing out.
+If you haven’t looked into freezing meals ahead of time to have simple things to pull out when you need a quick fix, you are surely missing out.

 Omelets are no exception to that statement.
 Making an omelet is rather simple and storing it to reheat for later is so simple it’s hard to believe.